A Complete 3-Day Osaka Itinerary

 Osaka is called the “Kitchen of the World” and for a rather terrific reason.
 Chefs from all around the globe come to Sennichimae Doguyasuji Shopping Street, also known as “Kitchenware Street,” to find professional tools such as cookware, and the best Japanese chef knives, and to visit the food markets.

 We loved seeing all of the different bowls, plates, tea sets, and of course, the fun plastic food items that are often seen in the windows of restaurants.
-If you’re wanting to purchase some Japanese kitchenware, cooking items, or even fun souvenirs this is the perfect place to do so!
+If you want to purchase some Japanese kitchenware, cooking items, or even fun souvenirs this is the perfect place to do so!

 On our last trip to Osaka, we went to Sennichimae Doguyasuji Shopping Street to finally purchase some Japanese kitchen knives.
 We purchased ours from Yamashita, a smaller, family-owned shop.
 The owners are incredibly knowledgeable about all of the brands of Japanese knives they carry.
-In fact, even though we had spent some time researching Japanese kitchen knives and thought we knew what we wanted they took extra time and care to discuss the differences between a single-bevel knife (Japanese style) and a double-bevel knife (Originally western style).
+Even though we had spent some time researching Japanese kitchen knives and thought we knew what we wanted they took extra time and care to discuss the differences between a single-bevel knife (Japanese style) and a double-bevel knife (Originally Western style).

 Location: 14-5 Nanbasennichimae, Chuo Ward, Osaka, 542-0075, Japan // MAP